priyadharshan003/Computed-Torque-Control-For-3R-Robot/README.md

 ## Usage
 1. **Simulink Setup**: Open `3R_robot_model.slx` in MATLAB/Simulink.
 2. **Run Simulations**: Modify parameters as needed and simulate to observe the CTC behavior.
-3. **Trajectory Planning**: Use `trajectory_simulink.slx` to test trajectory generation algorithms.
+4. **Trajectory Planning**: Use `trajectory_simulink.slx` to test trajectory generation algorithms.

 ## Dependencies
 - MATLAB
 - Simulink

 ## Authors
-- **Sivanesan A**
-  Department of Robotics and Automation,
-  PSG College of Technology, Coimbatore, Tamil Nadu.
+Sivanesan A, Department of Robotics and Automation, PSG College of Technology, Coimbatore, Tamil Nadu.

-- **Priyadharshan R**
-  Department of Robotics and Automation,
-  PSG College of Technology, Coimbatore, Tamil Nadu.
+Priyadharshan R, Department of Robotics and Automation, PSG College of Technology, Coimbatore, Tamil Nadu.

-- **Dr. M.P Anbarasi**
-  Department of Robotics and Automation,
-  Faculty of Engineering Technology,
-  PSG College of Technology, Coimbatore, Tamil Nadu.
+Dr. M.P Anbarasi, Department of Robotics and Automation, Faculty of Engineering Technology, PSG College of Technology, Coimbatore, Tamil Nadu.